-The introduction of eSIM to the consumer segment presented Service Providers (SPs) with an opportunity to fully digitalise their services.
-It is possible thanks to remote SIM provisioning – eSIM allows SPs to program the subscriber profile remotely, eliminating the need for a physical SIM card to authenticate the service.
+The introduction of eSIM and remote SIM provisioning (RSP) to the consumer segment presented Service Providers (SPs) with an opportunity to fully digitalise their services.
+RSP allows SPs to program subscriber profiles remotely, removing the need for a physical SIM card to authenticate the service.

 QR code activation

 The first method utilises widely known QR codes.
 The customer starts a contract with the operator of choice and receives the instruction to activate the service.
 Below are 3 examples of eSIM activation using QR codes.

 The QR code contains the address of the remote SIM provisioning system (SM-DP+).
 It allows the device to connect to that system and securely download a SIM profile.
 Once the profile is installed and activated, the device can connect to that operator’s network.

 In all three examples, however, there is a need for another device to complete the activation process.
 It is usually a laptop or another phone, or, in Three’s case, a paper voucher to activate the service.
 Therefore, we wouldn’t call the experience frictionless or intuitive.
 Nonetheless, it’s a good step forward in a journey to creating a fully digital telecom customer onboarding.

 Another way of RSM is in-app eSIM activation.
 It’s quick and straightforward.
 The user downloads the operators’ mobile app and starts building their subscription plan.
 Upon completion, they have to activate their eSIM profile, which only takes one tap.
 After a few seconds, the profile is installed and the customer can start using the service.